Your Guide to Marriage and Money

 Love and money can be complicated.
-Here's how to deal with finances before, during and after marriage.
+Here’s how to deal with finances before, during and – if needed – after marriage.

-According to research by Ramsey Solutions, money is the No. 1 reason couples fight.
+According to research by Ramsey Solutions, money is the number one reason couples fight.
 Seems obvious, but it plays out over and over again.
 An article from Marriage.com lists money and communication as two of the top three reasons for divorce (infidelity holds the top spot).
 So, when it comes to coupling, finances can determine success – or not.

 Before you walk down the aisle or cohabitate, it’s important to have open conversations about finances.
 Here are some ideas to get you started:

 It’s only fair for you and your partner to be truthful about your financial past.
 You need to know if you're marrying someone who carries a lot of debt or has been through a bankruptcy.
 These facts may become obstacles when it comes to qualifying for a mortgage together or reaching other financial goals.